Emergency Shelter

 Email: info@cmhamiddlesex.ca

-Emergency Shelter for Adults offers 97 beds for men and 21 beds for women on a first come, first served basis.
-Their clients are supported by 24-hour staff, who provide assistance with housing searches, basic needs, and referrals to community resources, as needed.
-While staying, clients are encouraged to pursue housing searches, with the goal to secure a home.
+Emergency Shelter for Adults offers 97 beds for men and 21 beds for women on a first-come, first-served basis.
+Their clients are supported by 24-hour staff, who assist with housing searches, basic needs, and referrals to community resources, as needed.
+While staying, clients are encouraged to pursue housing searches to secure a home.

-Emergency Shelter for Youth from the ages of 16 to 24 can be accommodated in their Emergency Services, where specialized services are available, depending on their individual needs.
+Emergency Shelter for Youth aged 16 to 24 can be accommodated in their Emergency Services, where specialized services are available, depending on their individual needs.

 Tel: 519-661-0343